pramsey/pramsey.github.io/_posts/2018-09-28-postgis-external-storage.md

 Among the things we talked about this week at our [PostGIS code sprint](https://trac.osgeo.org/postgis/wiki/PostGISCodeSprint2018) have been clever ways to avoid this overhead:

 * Patch PostgreSQL to allow partial decompression of geometries.
-* Enrich our serialization formation to include a unique hash key at the front of geometries.
+* Enrich our serialization format to include a unique hash key at the front of geometries.

 These are cool have-your-cake-and-eat-too ways to both retain compression for large geometries and be faster when feeding them into the point-in-polygon machinery.